Carl Amery: Work

-In 1974 he turned over to science fiction and fantasy.
+In 1974 he turned to science fiction and fantasy.
 For a "high literature" author an unusual step, influenced in particular by G. K. Chesterton.
-He later published Chesterton's Sci-Fi novels in a revised German version: Das Königsprojekt (1974), Der Untergang der Stadt Passau (1975) and An den Feuern der Leyermark (1979).
+His SF novels were Das Königsprojekt (1974), Der Untergang der Stadt Passau (1975) and An den Feuern der Leyermark (1979).

 In the view of the scholar of German environmental literature, Axel Goodbody, Der Untergang der Stadt Passau skilfully dramatises ecology through the medium of science fiction.

 Two further novels address fantasy and bavarian spirituality: Die Wallfahrer (1986) and Geheimnis der Krypta (1990).
 Goodbody comments that these have a more complex structure than his earlier science fiction, and are more elaborately intertextual.
 In his view, Amery's "entertaining use of the mechanism of time travel, his play with fiction and historical reality, his colourful juxtaposition of competing genre forms and linguistic registers, and his idiosyncratic use of metaphor, allusion and quotation belie a deeply serious underlying message."

-In Geheimnis der Krypta, as in An den Feuern der Leyermark or Das Königsprojekt, Amery, like e.g. L. Neil Smith, discussed the influence of minor changes in special historic circumstances for changing the whole history.
+In Geheimnis der Krypta, as in An den Feuern der Leyermark or Das Königsprojekt, Amery, like e.g. L. Neil Smith, discussed the effect of minor changes in specific historic circumstances on changing overall history.

 He won the Deutscher Fantasy Preis in 1996.

 From 1985 onwards his collected works were published as single releases by List Verlag of Munich.
 In 2001 Amery stated in an interview that he would not publish any novels for health reasons.